tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-Deal 3 damage to any target that shares a lane this card's <b>Spellcaster</b>.
+Deal 3 damage to a target card that shares a field with this card's <b>Spellcaster</b>.
 <b>Spell, Rank 3:</b> <i>This card can only be played by the effect of a Spellcaster card.</i>
 <br>